 Appalachia wasn’t quite a happy melting pot.
 Ethnic groups that arrived together tended to stay together.
 Segregated neighborhoods formed near mines, populated by Greeks, Czechs, Yugoslavians, Austrians, Italians, Welsh or Russians.
 Isolated in the highlands and valleys, these tiny groups attended their own churches when possible and were even buried separately.
 The upside of segregation is that ethnic identities remained strong: You may have luck tracking your forebears (or their communities) through ethnic sources.

 Original records relating to ethnicity in Appalachia are most frequently found in the form of church records.
 Before the early 1800s, if your ancestors were Scots-Irish, look for Presbyterian records, and for Germans, look for Lutheran, Catholic or Jewish records.
-Eventually, Baptist and Methodist sects drew Appalachians of many ethnicities; learn which faith your ancestor may have followed in Appalachian Mountain Religion: A History by Deborah Vansau McCauley (University of Illinois), available for preview on Google Books (find it in our Google Library).
+Eventually, Baptist and Methodist sects drew Appalachians of many ethnicities; learn which faith your ancestor may have followed in Appalachian Mountain Religion: A History by Deborah Vansau McCauley (University of Illinois), available for preview on Google Books.
 Appalachian church records have been collected by the Family History Library, the Archives of Appalachia, Southern Appalachian Archives and many state and regional historical repositories.
 Published histories can be valuable sources of ethnic information, too; check WorldCat for titles such as:

 - Welsh Founders of Pennsylvania by Thomas Allen Glenn (Clearfield Co.)